Herbie uses the FPCore input format to specify mathematical expressions, which Herbie searches for accurate implementations of.

 All input parameters to an FPCore are real numbers; complex

-numbers must be constructed with complex
+numbers must be constructed with complex.
+The

-, and conj
+functions re, im, and conj

 are available on complex numbers, along with the arithmetic

-.
+and sqrt.
 Complex and real operations use the same

-syntax, but cannot be mixed: (+ (complex 1 2) 1)
+syntax, but cannot be mixed: (+ (complex 1 2) 1) is not

 valid.
 Herbie reports type errors in such situations.